-This Agreement covers the Federal Columbia River Power System resource serving the portion of «Customer Name»’s Above-RHWM Load associated with the Market Exchange.
-For purposes of designating a Network Resource in the «Customer Name»’s Network Transmission agreement with BPA Transmission Services, «Customer Name» shall not forecast nor designate in such contract the associated delivery schedule, from the Market Exchange Transaction A above; since that delivery schedule is not going to be used to serve «Customer Name»’s Above-RHWM Load for purposes of the Network Transmission agreement.
+This Agreement covers the Federal Columbia River Power System resource serving the portion of «Customer Name»’s Above-CHWM Load associated with the Market Exchange.
+For purposes of designating a Network Resource in the «Customer Name»’s NT agreement with BPA Transmission Services, «Customer Name» shall not forecast nor designate in such contract the associated delivery schedule, from the Market Exchange Transaction A above; since that delivery schedule is not going to be used to serve «Customer Name»’s Above-CHWM Load for purposes of the NT agreement.

 «#».3 Market Exchange Transaction Part C